jakobzhao/geog371/lectures/lec13/readme.md

 var gl = L.mapboxGL({
     accessToken: mapbox_token,
     style: 'assets/style.json',
-    attribution: 'Created By <a href="https://github.com/jakobzhao/">Bo Zhao</a>'
+    attribution: 'Created By <a href="https://github.com/jakobzhao/">Bo Zhao</a> based on the <a href="assets/license.txt">Mapbox basic style</a>'
 }).addTo(map);
 ```

 To see the demo, please check [here](http://jakobzhao.github.io/geog371/lectures/lec13/).
+Please pay attention to the credit information.

 ![](img/customized-style-brown.png)

+## 3. References:

-## 3. On the shoulders of giants
+### 3.1 On the shoulders of giants

 You can learn from other popular map design styles, Here are a list of base map you may feel useful.
 However, **Notably, learning from a map style is NOT exactly copying a map style.
 We expect to see your own contribution.
 If you design your map based on other styles, please also metion their contributions as well.**